Year End Review / Rebound Ahead?

 Meanwhile, forward expectations for inflation a year from now as measured by the University of Michigan Surveys also show signs that inflation expectations may have passed their apex during the summer.

 As mentioned in our last report, the Federal Reserve bases its policies more on the Personal Consumption Expenditures (PCE) price index, which is a more inclusive measure than the CPI.
-The PCE, too, peaked several months ago, as seen on the next page.
+The PCE, too, peaked several months ago.

 The Fed’s updated current median estimates for PCE and Core PCE (excluding food and energy) are shown below.
 The December estimates are slightly higher than those released in September, but they still point to moderating inflation in 2023.